downshift-js/downshift/src/hooks/useCombobox/README.md

 > Note: This is very similar to how normal controlled components work elsewhere
 > in react (like `<input />`).
 If you want to learn more about this concept, you
-> can learn about that from this the
+> can learn about that from the [Advanced React Component Patterns
-> [Advanced React Component Patterns course][advanced-react-component-patterns-course]
+> course][advanced-react-component-patterns-course]

 ## Returned props